 Culinary Breeding Network events aim to break down the wall between eaters and breeders by offering unique opportunities to see and taste new and in-development vegetable and grain cultivars, share opinions, and be an active participant in the breeding process.
 By helping plant eaters, plant buyers, and plant breeders get to know one another, we’re working towards a future of delicious, beautiful, resilient, and diverse crops.

 Lane Selman grew up on a citrus farm her Sicilian great-grandparents planted in 1919 on Florida's space coast.
 She has a Bachelors in Agronomy and a Masters in Entomology, both from University of Florida.

-In 2000, she moved to Oregon and since 2005 has been an agricultural researcher at Oregon State University working with organic farmers on participatory research projects.
+In 2000, she moved to Oregon and in 2005 became an agricultural researcher at Oregon State University working with organic farmers on participatory research projects.
+She is now a Professor of Practice, integrating academic scholarship with practical experience.
 In 2012, Lane created the Culinary Breeding Network to build communities of plant breeders, seed growers, farmers, produce buyers, chefs and other stakeholders to improve quality in vegetables and grains.

 She has been the recipient of many awards including the Award of Excellence for Organic Advocate by the Oregon Organic Coalition in 2016 which she is most proud.
-She currently serves on the Portland Farmers Market board and the Modern Farmer magazine advisory panel.
-Lane lives in Portland, Oregon.
+She serves on the Portland Farmers Market board and lives in Portland, Oregon.